bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ### Shards

-the value that a path "points to" is called a "shard" for short - it is a subvalue (tree) of a larger store.
+the value that a path "points to" is called a "shard" for short - it is a subvalue (branch) of a larger forest.

 ## Observable attributes

 ### `value: <DataType>`

-Value is the latest broadcast state of the store; like BehaviorSubjects the value is always present and conforms to the schema and (hopefully) the generator type of the store.
+Value is the latest broadcast state of the forest; like BehaviorSubjects the value is always present and conforms to the schema and (hopefully) the generator type of the forest.

 **IMPORTANT: The value property is read-only and immutable.** You cannot directly assign to it or modify it in place.
-To change the store's value, you must use `mutate()`, `set()` (Forest only), or `next()` methods.
+To change the forest's value, you must use `mutate()`, `set()`, or `next()` methods.

 ### `subscribe(listener: Listener): Subscription`

 Subscribe provides obseverable functionality.
-Unlike "dumb Subjects" that automatically broacast every time next is called, Forestry puts validation criteria between a _candidate_ and an observable _change_ to the current value of the store.
+Unlike "dumb Subjects" that automatically broacast every time next is called, Forestry puts validation criteria between a _candidate_ and an observable _change_ to the current value of the forest.

 Also only _meaningful_ change is broadcast via the distinct filters

 ### `next(candidate: DataType)`

-submits a candidate for updating the store.
+submits a candidate for updating the forest.
 After validation, broadcasts update to all subscribers.

 ### `complete()`